 Table A.6: Results of the literature review showing the lower, upper, and average yield effects for a given intervention and crop.
-Inclusion criteria, and excluded papers and criteria can be found in the Supplemental Excel File
+Inclusion criteria, and excluded papers and criteria can be found in the Supplemental Excel File.

 A.4 Practice definitions